oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ### Limitations

+ **1) Different source methodologies**
-- Different source methodologies: Salary and cost-of-living measures originate from different organisations and are produced using different methodologies.
-OECD wage estimates are based on official economic/labour statistics, whereas Numbeo's cost-of-living measures are compiled using its own price-data methodology.
+Salary and cost-of-living measures originate from different organisations and are produced using different methodologies.
+OECD wage estimates are based on official economic and labour statistics, whereas Numbeo's cost-of-living measures are compiled using its own price-data methodology.
 Joining these datasets enables useful exploratory comparisons, but the resulting metrics should not be interpreted as official OECD affordability measures.

-- PPP adjustment and cost-of-living measurement: OECD salaries used in this analysis are already expressed in PPP-adjusted USD, meaning differences in national price levels are partially incorporated into the salary measure.
+**2) PPP adjustment and cost-of-living measurement** OECD salaries used in this analysis are already expressed in PPP-adjusted USD, meaning differences in national price levels are partially incorporated into the salary measure.
 Dividing a PPP-adjusted salary by a separate Cost of Living Index therefore creates an exploratory comparative score rather than a pure economic measure of affordability.

-Future analysis could test alternative specifications using nominal/market-exchange-rate income, disposable household income, or median income alongside actual expenditure measures.
+**3) Dataset coverage and time period**

-- The analysis was limited to countries available in both the OECD salary dataset and the Numbeo Cost of Living dataset.
-Countries that could not be matched between the two sources were excluded from the analysis, reducing the overall sample size.
-In addition, the use of 2024 data only means changes in salaries over time were not captured; therefore, there was no chance to identify long-term trends.
+ The analysis was limited to countries available in both the OECD salary dataset and the Numbeo Cost of Living dataset.
+Countries that could not be matched between the two sources were excluded, reducing the overall sample size.
+In addition, the analysis uses 2024 data only and therefore does not capture changes in salaries, living costs or purchasing power over time.

+**4) Use of national average salaries**
-- The analysis used national average salaries, which can be limiting as average salaries do not reflect differences in income distribution, occupations or regions within each country.
+National averages can mask substantial differences in income distribution, occupations and regions within each country.
+As a result, the reported average salary may not represent the earnings experienced by a typical individual.

-- The Salary value score (SVS) is a simplified affordability measure.
-Although it provides useful comparisons between salaries and  cost for all countries, it does not account for additional factors, e.g. taxation, housing affordability, healthcare costs or even social benefits.
-This was observed with Switzerland, which ranked  relatively low using the custom ratio despite have on of the highest Local Purchasing Power Index values.
+**5) Scope of the Salary Value Score (SVS)**
+SVS is a simplified comparative indicator based only on annual salary and the Cost of Living Index measure.
+It does not account for additional factors such as  taxation, housing costs, healthcare costs, social benefits or household composition.
+Therefore, it should not be interpreted as a complete measure of individual or household affordability.

+**6) Cost of Living Index measurement**
-- The cost of living index is a relative index rather than a direct measure of expenditure.
-Dividing salary by the Cost of Living Index creates a comparative indicator rather than a true measure of how much disposable income residents have after essential living expenses.
+The cost of living index is a relative index rather than a direct measure of expenditure.
+Dividing salary by the Index therefore produces a comparative indicator rather than an estimate of disposable income remaining after essential living expenses.

 ---